Intel’s chip architects promise innovations despite setbacks

 Intel recently announced it would have to delay its eagerly anticipated 7-nanometer manufacturing process, news that sent the company’s stock price down.
 The issues could also mean more delays for upcoming chips, such as the family of DG1 graphics chips for both servers and gaming devices.
 In the wake of the delay, one of Intel’s top executives, Venkata “Murthy” Renduchintala, resigned from his post.
 Renduchintala had appeared at Intel’s previous Architecture Day in 2018 and had been considered one of the candidates for the CEO job Bob Swan landed after Brian Krzanich left in 2018.

 In June, well-known chip architect Jim Keller left Intel for personal reasons.
 That was a blow, as Intel made a big deal when Keller — who helped AMD design the chips that are giving it an architectural advantage over Intel today — joined two years ago.
-His relatively brief tenure didn’t even leave enough time for Keller-led innovations to make it into products.
+The relatively brief tenure didn’t leave enough time for Keller-led innovations to make it into products.

 The holdup with 7-nanometer manufacturing — which makes chips cheaper, faster, and smaller — followed a delay with the previous 10-nanometer generation.
-AMD was, however, able to exploit that previous gaffe by using external chip producers.
+AMD was able to exploit that previous gaffe by using external chip producers.

 System-resilient design

 Koduri said Intel is attempting to change how it couples chip design and manufacturing so its chip products won’t depend on a particular manufacturing process being developed on time.
-Intel has hinted that it could use outside manufacturers — such as contract chip manufacturer TSMC — to make its chips in their own factories.
+Intel has hinted that it could use outside manufacturers — such as contract chip manufacturer TSMC — to make its chips.
 Koduri referred to this new strategy as “system-resilient design.”

 He said Intel remains focused on six pillars of processor innovation, which it can move forward as each pillar comes up for renewal in the company’s product pipeline.
 Those pillars include heavy development efforts in 3D packaging, chip architecture, 3D flash memory, interconnects, security, and software.